 - Recreational diving dive planning

-After you complete the knowledge assessment, you go through the PADI Confined Water Skills Preview.
+After you complete the knowledge assessment, you go through the Confined Water Skills Preview.
 You review information about each skill, why it's important, plus points to remember when performing the skill.
 Completing this section just before practising is a great way to refresh your knowledge of how each skill is performed.

 The PADI Scuba Review course is particularly beneficial if you:

 - Are an Open Water Diver course referral student who wants a refresher prior to making your open water training dives.

 - Are a Scuba Diver who wants to upgrade to Open Water Diver.